SparklePigBang/cunt-soul/README.md

 Although there is no obligation to change field cards, players may wish to change the flow of the game in order to react to being behind or if a player is particularly far in front, or just to try and gain some advantage in the confusion.

-A player wishing to change their field card may do so providing: they have not changed field card more than three times prior to this occasion and that the source pile still exists.
-A player aiming to change their field card does so at the start of their turn; they swap their current field card for one in their hand and then place one of their un-swapped face-up cards in the burn pile and draw a fresh face-up card from the source pile; this card is then placed horizontally, face up, to indicate that a field card swap has been made.
+A player wishing to change their field card may do so providing they have not changed field card more than three times prior to this occasion and that the source pile still exists.
+A player aiming to change their field card does so at the start of their turn; they swap their current field card for one in their hand.
 Note: it must be done in this order.

 Winning the Game